Introduction to Medicare

 An investigative activity related to the processing of claims is the detection of abusive or fraudulent practices in the submission of claims.
 MACs also sponsor educational programs for both providers and beneficiaries.
 These education programs assist in compliance with Medicare policy.
 Recovery Audit Contractors (RACs) are regional organizations separate from MACs that also review claims for inappropriate payments.

-ASHA and state speech-language-hearing associations have established a State Medicare Administrative Contractor State Network (SMAC) to improve communication between the contractors and audiologists and speech-language pathologists.
+ASHA and state speech-language-hearing associations have established a State Advocates for Medicare Policy (StAMP) Network to improve communication between the contractors and audiologists and speech-language pathologists.

 ASHA has developed two sample LCDs and all current LCDs can be found on the CMS Web site.